 - you have a change of circumstances that affects your current benefits

-However, if you live in supported accommodation, are of Pension Credit age or receive Severe Disability Premium (SDP), you should claim existing benefits.
+However, if you live in supported accommodation or are of Pension Credit age, you should claim existing benefits.

 Things you need to do before you apply

 Universal Credit is an online service so you will need access to a computer and the internet.
 There are a number of digital hubs across the city which can help you get online.